Health Resources and Services Administration urged to improve methods for determining shortage areas

 • Fix misleading scoring considerations.

 For example, the use of community water fluoridation as a scoring consideration for HPSA designation is significantly misleading.
 "While community water fluoridation has been shown to be effective in prevention of tooth decay, its presence or absence does not reflect on the number or type of dental providers within a community."
-The ADA also noted that health centers serving medically underserved patients within a health professional shortage areas may serve as an outreach site for a dental school or residency program and “that influx of professionals providing care is not typically reflected in the health professional shortage areas designation.”
+The ADA also noted that health centers serving medically underserved patients within a health professional shortage area may serve as an outreach site for a dental school or residency program and “that influx of professionals providing care is not typically reflected in the health professional shortage area designation.”
 Dentists who practice full-time within a community health center as part of the National Health Service Corps loan repayment programs are also usually not “counted” within the provider population.
 “Despite several dental professionals expanding access to care within a geographic region, the area would still be classified as a HPSA using the population to provider ratio factor, which is a double weighted consideration,” the ADA wrote.
 Finally, using the Nearest Source of Care “may result in a county with enough providers still being designated as a dental health professional shortage area.”

 • Utilize ADA Health Policy Institute data.